-A thermal window is a window designed to have a lower U-factor than most standard windows.
-The U-factor of a window is the speed in which heat is lost through the window.
-The higher this value is, the less efficient the window.
-Windows with the lowest U-ratings are known as thermal windows and they are designed to keep heat in or out depending on the season.
+A thermal window is designed with a lower U-factor than most standard windows.
+The U-factor is the speed at which heat is lost, so the higher the U-factor value, the less efficient the window.
+Since thermal windows are designed with the lowest U-ratings, they’re extremely insulating and will effectively keep heat in or out of your home, depending on the season.

 What are the Benefits of Thermal Windows?

 - Insulation: thermal windows increase and preserve the heat that your home absorbs from sunlight in the colder months.
 In warmer months, they keep heat out more effectively.
 Regardless of the season, these energy efficient windows help your home regulate its temperature more easily, thereby reducing your energy bills all year long.

 - Noise control: Thermal windows are more soundproof than their traditional counterparts because of the extra layers of double or triple paned glass.

 Should Gas Be Added?

 Thermal windows are available with different filler gases.
 They can be filled with argon or krypton gas to give them a lower U-factor.
 Take a look at the U-factor of each window before the gas is added, and then look at the difference after the gas is added.
 You could see the U-factor drop by over .1, which is a significant jump in efficiency.

 Special thermal coatings—known as low-e or low emissivity coatings—are designed to reflect heat energy either back into the home or away from the home.
 A clear sheet of glass only reflects about 16% of heat energy, but windows with a low-e coating can reflect up to 96% of heat energy.
 While most of the coatings are less effective than that in practice since they aren’t as dense, they can still make a significant difference compared to standard clear glass.
 In colder climates, heat penetrates the thermal windows, and in warmer climates, that heat is reflected.